thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 ### Reranking strategies

-- Current reranking strats that exist
+- Current reranking strats that exist (RRF)
 - Why are they useful, and why are they different from our approach
 - Give some context to our approach if needed